tmarly/jcrawler/README.md

 It will produce output to:
 - console
-- file monitor.log (contains speed + slowest URLs)
+- file monitor.log (contains speed)
+- file report.csv (contains URLs list with status code and timing)
 - file crawler.log (if the 'file' is enabled in log4j.properties)

-@TODO - final report with URLs, timing, and status code, in CSV for example.